5 Tips Before Buying a Pet as a Gift

 2. Don’t buy a pet on an impulse

-Pets on sale at shopping mall pet stores may look cute, but they tend to be stressed, immune suppressed and may come from a pet mill with questionable breeding practices.
+Pets for sale at a pet store or on an Internet site may look cute, but they tend to be stressed, immune suppressed and may come from a pet mill with questionable breeding practices.
 If you’re serious about buying a pet, do your research and find a responsible breeder, shelter or a rescue group.

 3. Consider adopting an older pet or fostering a pet